MichaelELeonard/CryptoClustering/README.md

 ## Results/Comparison

-When examining the two elbow curves, the results share similar characteristics and both identified four as the optional number for K.
+When examining the two elbow curves, the results share similar characteristics and both graphs identified the optimal number for K as four.

 <br>